No matter our race, background, or zip code, most of us believe that for democracy to work for all of us, it must include us all.

 To move forward as a nation, we must ensure that every eligible American has the Freedom to Vote and that the results of our elections reflect the will of the people.

 But today, states across the country are putting up new barriers to vote.
-In 2021 alone, more than 389 bills in 48 states — including high-profile bills in Arizona, Georgia, Texas, and elsewhere — have been introduced to restrict Americans’ freedom to vote.
+In the past few years alone, hundreds of bills in nearly every state have been introduced to restrict Americans’ freedom to vote.

 THE FREEDOM TO VOTE ACT

-The Freedom to Vote Act (S. 2747), introduced in 2021, is proposed federal legislation that includes a comprehensive set of reforms that will:
+The Freedom to Vote Act is proposed federal legislation that includes a comprehensive set of reforms that will:

 We broke the bill down into five categories below.